F33RNI/LlM-Api-Open/README.md

 **Returns:**

 - ✔️ If requested successfully: status code `200` and `{}` body
+- ❌ Error codes `429`, `401` or `413` in case of rate limit, wrong token or too large request
 - ❌ In case of an error: status code `400` or `500` and `{"error": "Error message"}` body

 ----------

 ## 🔒 HTTPS server and token-based authorization

+> ⚠️ Better use proper SSL service and redirect to local port
+>
+> ⚠️ Don't use token-based authorization with bare HTTP (without any SSL).
+It's not safe!

 It's possible to start SSL (HTTPS) server instead of HTTP.
 For that, provide `--ssl` argument with path to certificate file and path to private key file.